shanroxalot/Lab-04/README.md

 - The contents of the second file should be concatenated to the contents of the first file.

-- Check if the names of the file are the same (e.g. './lab04 file1 file1), if so print an error message and then exit.
+- **Check if the names of the file are the same (e.g. './lab04 file1 file1), if so print an error message and then exit.**

+After execution,

-After execution, the first file should contain it's orginal content and also the contents of the second file.
-The second file remains unmodified.
+- The first file should contain it's orginal content and also the contents of the second file.

+- The second file remains unmodified.

 ## Example: